Telehomecare

 Telehomecare (THC) is a subfield within telehealth.
 It involves the delivery of healthcare services to patients at home through the use of telecommunications technologies, which enable the interaction of voice, video, and health-related data.
 The management of care is done from an external site by a healthcare professional.

-It is often interchanged with remote patient monitoring; however, telehomecare is not strictly patient monitoring because it incorporates a range of health care delivery through education, emotional and social support, information dissemination, and self-care help and suggestions.
-The implementation of THC helps to better manage patients with chronic health conditions such as heart disease, COPD, diabetes, etc., and less visits to primary healthcare services can result.
-THC increases the accessibility to health care services especially as the need for home care rises with the aging population.
-Additionally, THC can help create networks of services between hospitals and primary care providers, thereby allowing patients better access to services.
-In addition to improving the management of chronic conditions and increasing access to healthcare, THC is believed to reduce costs of healthcare.
+Though often used interchangeably with remote patient monitoring, telehomecare encompasses more than just monitoring, as it includes education, emotional and social support, information dissemination, and self-care guidance.
+THC has been employed to improve the management of chronic health conditions such as heart disease, COPD, and diabetes, potentially reducing the number of visits to primary healthcare services.
+The aging population's increasing demand for home care emphasizes the need for accessible healthcare services, which THC can address.
+Furthermore, THC facilitates connections between hospitals and primary care providers, improving patients' access to services and potentially reducing healthcare costs.

-THC technology is designed to meet the needs of a range of patients.
-There can be patients requiring minimal monitoring or very sophisticated monitoring.
-A system can consist of a small unit to which one or more peripheral devices are connected.
-This can include a blood-pressure monitor, wireless or wired weight scale, wireless glucometer, wireless pulse oximeter, peak flow meter or stethoscope.

-A THC unit can collect data on vital signs and health information from patients who entered values into the system.
-This is done manually or directly through the supplied peripherals.
-The data is transferred through telephone lines to a secure server located at the manufacturer's data centre.
-The data is then uploaded to a secure web-based application, allowing healthcare professionals to access and review patient information from any location with Internet access.
+THC technology caters to various patient needs, ranging from minimal to sophisticated monitoring.
+A typical system comprises a central unit connected to one or more peripheral devices, such as blood pressure monitors, weight scales, glucometers, pulse oximeters, peak flow meters, or stethoscopes.
+Patients input their vital signs and health information into the THC unit either manually or via the peripherals.
+This data is transmitted through telephone lines to a secure server at the manufacturer's data center before being uploaded to a secure web-based application.
+Healthcare professionals can then access and review the patient's information from any location with internet connectivity.